bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 Technology that enables monitoring of patients outside of conventional clinical settings, such as in the home, using various devices to collect medical and health data.

-Read the story of [Camascope, the startup enabling remote patient monitoring](/projects/remote-patient-monitoring/) for patients in the UK.

 ### Mental Health Tech

 Digital solutions aimed at improving mental health, such as: